Shane Redmond: Chesterfield

 Redmond was among a number of players released by Forest at the end of the 2009–10 season.
 On 4 August 2010, he signed for League Two side Chesterfield on a monthly contract after a successful pre-season trial with the club.
 Despite not playing in a single match for the Spireites, Redmond was reserve goalkeeper on a regular basis he was able to gain a Football League Two winners medal.
 Redmond was released by Chesterfield at the end of the 2010–11 season as his contract had expired.

 Mansfield Town

 On 1 July 2011, Redmond was announced as Mansfield Town's latest signing.
 He was released by Mansfield at the end of the 2012–13 season.

 Bray Wanderers

 In July 2013, Redmond signed for League of Ireland Premier Division club Bray Wanderers.

 He was largely understudy to first choice goalkeeper Darren Quigley in the Carlisle Grounds.

 International

-Redmond has been capped 21 times by the Republic of Ireland U21's, a record level of appearances.
+Redmond has been capped 21 times by the Republic of Ireland at U21 level, a record number of appearances.